Pontevedra

-Pontevedra ([ˌpontɪˈβɛðɾɐ], [ponteˈβeðɾa]) is a Spanish city in the north-west of the Iberian Peninsula.
-It is the capital of both the Comarca (County) and Province of Pontevedra, and of the Rías Baixas in Galicia.
+Pontevedra ([ˌpontɪˈβɛðɾɐ], [ponteˈβeðɾa]) is a city in the autonomous community of Galicia, in northwestern Spain.
+It is the capital of both the Comarca and Province of Pontevedra, and the capital of the Rías Baixas.
 It is also the capital of its own municipality which is often considered an extension of the actual city.

 The city is best known for its urban planning, pedestrianisation and the charm of its old town.
-In recent years, it has been awarded several international awards for its urban quality and quality of life, accessibility and urban mobility policy, like the international European Intermodes Urban Mobility Award in 2013, the 2014 Dubai International Best Practices Award for Sustainable Development awarded by UN-Habitat in partnership with Dubai Municipality and the Excellence Award of the center for Active Design in New York City in 2015, among others.
+Between 2013 and 2020, the city received numerous awards for its urban planning, like the international European Intermodes Urban Mobility Award in 2013, the 2014 Dubai International Best Practices Award for Sustainable Development awarded by UN-Habitat in partnership with Dubai Municipality and the Excellence Award of the center for Active Design in New York City in 2015, among others.
 The city also won the European Commission's first prize for urban safety in 2020.
-Pontevedra's car-free center helped transform it into one of the most accessible European cities, leading to various European and American studies of its exemplary urban planning being carried out in recent years.

-Surrounded by hills, the city is located on the edge of an estuary at the mouth of the Lérez river by the sea, at the end of the Ria de Pontevedra, in the heart of the Rías Baixas.
-An economic centre and tourist destination, with a population of 83,260 in 2020, it is at the head of a metropolitan area around its Ria of more than 200,000 inhabitants comprising the municipalities of Poio, Marín, Sanxenxo, Bueu, Vilaboa, Cerdedo-Cotobade, Ponte Caldelas, Barro and Soutomaior.
+Surrounded by hills, the city is located on the edge of a ria at the mouth of the Lérez river by the sea, at the end of the Ria de Pontevedra, in the heart of the Rías Baixas.
+An economic centre and tourist destination, with a population of 83,260 in 2020, it is at the head of a metropolitan area around its ria of more than 200,000 inhabitants comprising the municipalities of Poio, Marín, Sanxenxo, Bueu, Vilaboa, Cerdedo-Cotobade, Ponte Caldelas, Barro and Soutomaior.

-Pontevedra is the second city in Galicia for its rich heritage, only after Santiago de Compostela.
+Pontevedra has the second most important historic center in Galicia, after Santiago de Compostela.
 A city of art and history, the city is known as The Good City (name attributed by the French author Jean Froissart in his Chronicles in the 14th century) or The City of the Lérez.
-The city is also an important stopover on the Portuguese Way path of the Camino de Santiago: the circular church of the Pilgrim Virgin has a floor plan in the shape of a scallop shell and there are scallop shells sculpted in the arches of the medieval Burgo Bridge.
+The city is also an important stopover on the Portuguese Way path of the Camino de Santiago: the circular church of the Pilgrim Virgin, built for the pilgrims in the 18th century, has a floor plan in the shape of a scallop shell and there are scallop shells sculpted in the arches of the medieval Burgo Bridge.